PathPlanning/ORCA-algorithm/README.md

 Implementation of ORCA algorithm with global path planner based on Theta* algorithm

 ## Description
 The algorithm is based on the idea of planning a global path for all agents independently and moving along this path with local collision avoidance.
 Theta* algorithm are using to global path planning and ORCA algorithm are using for local collision avoidance with agents and static obstacles.
+Also direct moving to goal without global planning is available.

 **Theta*** is a version of A* algorithm for any-angle path planning on grids.
 Theta* mostly the same as A*, but, unlike A*, Theta* allows parent of current vertex may be any other vertex, which are visible from current [[1](https://arxiv.org/pdf/1401.3843.pdf)].